Clopton History, Family Crest & Coats of Arms

 The church in the village of Long Melford, Suffolk "contains many interesting monuments, among which are, one to William de Clopton, dated 1446; one to John de Clopton in 1497 and numerous brasses to the families of Clopton."

-Important Dates for the Clopton family
+Early History of the Clopton family

 This web page shows only a small excerpt of our Clopton research.
 Another 173 words (12 lines of text) covering the years 1275, 1441, 1455, 1487, 1389, 1483, 1501, 1614, 1662, 1733, 1412, 1359, 1366, 1388, 1400, 1440, 1496, 1491, 1497, 1450 and 1474 are included under the topic Early Clopton History in all our PDF Extended History products and printed products wherever possible.